Cinderella (Deutscher)

 Cinderella is an opera by Alma Deutscher.
-The libretto is based on Charles Perrault's fairy tale "Cinderella".
-The work was first performed in Vienna on 29 December 2016.
+The libretto is based on the fairy tale "Cinderella", but with significant modifications of the plot.
+The work was first performed in Israel in 2015 in Chamber version, when Deutscher was 10.
+The orchestral version premiered in the following year in Vienna, on 29 December 2016.

+Roles

 Plot

-Deutscher's second opera is a full-length work based on the fairy tale of Cinderella, but with significant modifications of the plot, which in her version revolves around music.
-It is set in Deutscher's imaginary land, Transylvanian, in an opera house run by Cinderella's stepmother.
-The two step-sisters are talentless would-be divas.
-Cinderella is a talented composer, with "beautiful melodies springing into her head", but she is not allowed to perform and is slaved-worked as a copyist.
-Prince Theodore is a poet, who is mocked at court for his artistic leanings.
-In the first act, Cinderella chances upon a captivating love poem, which unbeknownst to her, was written by the Prince.
+In Transylvanian, in an opera house run by her stepmother, Cinderella is a talented composer, but she is not allowed to perform and is forced to work as a music copyist.
+Her two stepsisters are talentless would-be divas.
+Prince Theodore, a poet, is mocked at court for his artistic leanings.
+Cinderella chances upon a captivating love poem, which unbeknownst to her, was written by the Prince.
 She is inspired by the poem and sets it to music.
-Her beautiful melody is stolen by her step-sisters and performed at the singing competition during the royal ball, but with the wrong words.
-Finally, Cinderella herself sings her song to the prince with the right words, but unaware that he is the poet who wrote them.
-After Cinderella flees from the ball at midnight, the prince searches for her on the basis of a melody (rather than a glass slipper) – the haunting melody she sang as she fled.
-Eventually, the pair are united: "they find each other like lyrics find melody".
-Deutscher explained that it was important for her that Cinderella "is not just a pretty girl who cleans the floor and keeps quiet, she's clever and talented", and she wins the prince because of her talent as a composer.
+Her beautiful melody is stolen by her stepsisters and performed at the singing competition during the royal ball, but with the wrong words.
+Finally, Cinderella herself sings her song to the prince with the right words, still unaware that he is the poet who wrote them.

+After Cinderella flees from the ball at midnight, the prince searches for her using as the test that will identify her the haunting melody she sang as she fled.
+Eventually, the pair "find each other like lyrics find melody".